radareorg/radare2-book/tools/rarun2/intro.md

 # Rarun2

-Rarun2 is a tool allowing to setup a specified execution environment - redefine stdin/stdout, pipes, change the environment variables, etc.
+Rarun2 is a tool allowing to setup a specified execution environment - redefine stdin/stdout, pipes, change the environment variables and other useful settings.

 ```
 $ rarun2 -h